sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The original owner's mobile phone number OriginalOwnerEmail
-    The original owner's email address CurrentOwnerName
+    The original owner's email address
+OriginalOwner Additional Fields
+    Additional fields on the original owner can be accessed via OriginalOwnerFIELDNAME CurrentOwnerName
     The name of the animal's current owner (fosterer or adopter) CurrentOwnerAddress